 Decentralised exchanges are starkly different from their centralised counterparts, but in order to truly understand what sets them apart, we first need to set the table and address the basics of centralised exchanges.

 What does it mean to be a centralised cryptocurrency exchange?

-If you have any iota of experience in this area, you’re probably much more familiar with centralised exchanges than decentralised ones.
+If you have any experience in this area, you’re probably much more familiar with centralised exchanges than decentralised ones.
 And in many cases, this knowledge is probably exclusively biased towards the centralised flavour.
 After all, the most popular cryptocurrency exchanges of today and the recent past are centralised exchanges.
 Think Coinbase, Gemini, Kraken, Binance, etc.

 Users deposit money into centralised exchanges, where the funds are held in a wallet and wait for a trade order to complete.
 Users can place buy or sell orders, and these orders are matched by the exchange before funds are transferred.
 On a centralised exchange, each of these transactions occurs seemingly instantaneously, but there is no blockchain-based record of their occurrence; everything is kept off-chain, within the exchange itself.

 Similarly, the private key for your exchange wallet is kept on the exchange, and the exchange takes control of your funds while adjusting your account balance to reflect any trades, deposits or withdrawals.
 On a centralised exchange, you trust the exchange to protect your funds and accurately represent your account balance.

 At its very core, decentralisation is about eliminating middlemen to disperse power and create more fair, community-oriented solutions.
 With exchanges, decentralisation can reduce transaction fees and unite willing buyers and sellers through an approach that takes power from the hands of large, for-profit entities while affording greater control to cryptocurrency traders.